vinliv/RECODE/README.md

 * Working Memory
 * Spatial-Temporal Orientation

 Each domain contains multiple exercises, most with "basic" and "advanced" difficulty levels.
-The system logs responses, reaction times, and accuracy for each trial, which are used to calculate block-level statistics for adaptive progression.
+The system logs responses accuracy for each trial, which are used to calculate block-level statistics for adaptive progression.

 ---